tejaboy/airparty_discord/README.md

 1. [KaboomJS](https://kaboomjs.com/) - A javascript game engine
 2. [Colyseus](https://www.colyseus.io/) - A full-stack state-management library

+This repo is lossy based on the (react-colyseus)[https://github.com/discord/embedded-app-sdk/tree/main/examples/react-colyseus] example from Discord.

 ## Client architecture

 The client (aka front-end) is using [ViteJS](https://vitejs.dev/)'s React Typescript starter project.
 It has been refactored to replace React with Kaboom.